Nordstrom Rack to Open New Loc - GuruFocus.com

 PR Newswire

-SEATTLE, Oct.
-25, 2022 /PRNewswire/ -- Seattle-based fashion retailer Nordstrom, Inc. (NYSE: JWN) announced plans to open a new Nordstrom Rack in the fall of 2023.
-The new store will be located in Overland Crossing in Overland Park, Kansas.
+SEATTLE, Nov.
+1, 2022 /PRNewswire/ -- Seattle-based fashion retailer Nordstrom, Inc. (NYSE: JWN) has announced plans to open a new Nordstrom Rack in the fall of 2023.
+The new store will be located in SLO Promenade in San Luis Obispo, California.

-"We look forward to opening this new Nordstrom Rack location in the Overland Park community, strengthening our network of stores and introducing new customers to Nordstrom Rack's unique product offering," said Carl Jenkins, Senior Vice President of Nordstrom Rack Stores.
-"In addition to shopping the brands they love at a great price, our customers in the Kansas City area can take full advantage of this convenient new location to pick-up online orders and make returns."
+"We look forward to opening this new Nordstrom Rack location in the San Luis Obispo community, strengthening our network of stores and introducing new customers to Nordstrom Rack's unique product offering," said Carl Jenkins, Senior Vice President of Nordstrom Rack Stores.
+"In addition to shopping the brands they love at a great price, our customers in San Luis Obispo can take full advantage of this convenient new location to pick-up online orders and make returns."

 Nordstrom is committed to giving back to the diverse communities where it operates.
 Since 2019 along with its customers, Nordstrom has donated more than $1.5 million in support of its long-term partnership with Big Brothers Big Sisters of the United States and Canada.
 These proceeds support the recruitment, training and engagement of adult mentors and mentorship moments between Bigs and Littles, including preparing for an interview, learning to tie a tie and helping with homework.